 - Promise value.
 The value can be new knowledge that will help them make better decisions, information that will save the readers from doing something wrong, instructions, a solution to a specific problem, an entertaining story, or a fresh perspective on the topic

 - Use the free Headline Analyzer from CoSchedule.
 It will give a score to your headline and rate its ability to generate social shares and significant traffic.

 - Optimize your headlines for keywords and current content standards.
-For expert advice on content standards and keyword research, you can use tools like RewardedEssays.

 Let’s now see some examples of headlines that follow these tips.

 The first example clearly identifies the benefits for the readers (plus, it gives examples that worked previously) as well as describes what they’re going to discover in the article.

 This example clearly defines the target reader – copywriters – and challenges them to test their skills in something they do on a regular basis (email copywriting).